briangre/CopilotStudioVirtualNetworking/docs/10-components/apim/component-apim-mcp-proxy-basics.md

 ### High-level steps

 1. Provision an APIM instance.
-Refer to the [APIM SKU feature matrix](https://learn.microsoft.com/en-us/azure/api-management/api-management-features) to determine which SKU supports private networking for your deployment.
+Refer to the [APIM SKU feature matrix](https://learn.microsoft.com/en-us/azure/api-management/api-management-features) to determine which SKU supports the desired feature set for your deployment.
 2. Follow the [Microsoft Learn guide](https://learn.microsoft.com/en-us/azure/api-management/expose-existing-mcp-server) to import your Databricks MCP endpoint (`mcpsql` or `mcpgenie`) as an MCP-backed API.
 Authentication to Databricks is handled automatically.
-3. Wire up the API to your Power Platform custom connector. **Note:** Because the "Expose existing MCP server" feature is currently in preview, there is no built-in APIM test pane for this API type.
+3. Wire up the API to your Power Platform custom connector. **Note:** Because at the time of this writing the "Expose existing MCP server" feature is currently in preview, there is no built-in APIM test pane for this API type.
 Valid options for testing are:
-   - Deploy a VM inside the inbound APIM VNet and test the endpoint directly from that VM.
+   - Deploy a VM inside the inbound APIM virtual network and test the endpoint directly from that VM.
    - Test end-to-end by invoking the custom connector from Power Platform.

 ## Related